davkk/masters-thesis/typst/main.typ

 == Correlation functions for pions

-Corrections on pion+ pion+ pair (@fig:data-pi-pi) seem to slightly lower the correlation peak at $Delta phi = 0$ (effects from same jet effects) up to 2%, and increase the effects from momentum conservation at $Delta phi > 2$ also by \<2%.
+Corrections on pion+ pion+ pair (@fig:data-pi-pi) seem to slightly lower the correlation peak at $Delta phi = 0$ (effects from same jet effects) up to 2%, and increase the effects from momentum conservation at $Delta phi > 2$ also by less than 2%.
 For the $Delta eta$ projection, the corrections do not affect the function shape too much, with visible differences in the ranges $|Delta eta| > 0.7$, where the deviations reach 2%.

 #figure(
   pdf("../data/LHC22o_pass7_minBias_small/pi-pi/data_correction.pdf"),